ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/inventory-how-count-adjust-reclassify.md

 You can perform the physical inventory in either of the following ways depending on your warehouse setup.
 Pro více informací navštivte [Nastavení správy skladu](warehouse-setup-warehouse.md).

 - If your location is not using directed put-away and pick (basic warehouse configuration), you use the **Phys.
 Inventory Journal** page in the **Inventory** menu, and the procedure is much the same as when you conduct a physical inventory without cycle counting.
-- If your location is using directed put-away and pick (advanced warehouse configuration), you first use the **Whse.
-Phys.
-Invt.
-Journal** page, and then you use the **Item Journal** page to run the **Calculate Whse.
+- If your location is using directed put-away and pick (advanced warehouse configuration), you first use the **Whse. fyzické inventury Journal** page, and then you use the **Item Journal** page to run the **Calculate Whse.
 Adjustment** function.

 ### To calculate the expected inventory in basic warehouse configurations
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Phys.
 Inventory Journals**, and then choose the related link.